raclettejs/raclette-docs/docs/introduction/getting-started.md

 ## Local URLs

-Once your development environment is running, Raclette exposes the following URLs:
+Once your development environment is running, raclette exposes the following URLs:

 - **Frontend Application** → [http://localhost:8081](http://localhost:8081)
   The rendered UI powered by your selected frontend framework (e.g. Vue or React).